Ask Dr. Nanos Anything: Your Health Questions Answered

 November 7, 2025

 "Nothing is off limits."
-Dr. Georgine Nanos answers YOUR questions - from Ozempic truth to why doctors seem rushed to whether AI will replace physicians.
+Dr. Georgine Nanos answers YOUR questions

 The conversation covers controversial topics mainstream doctors avoid: cannabis truth, hormone replacement therapy misconceptions from the flawed 2002 Women's Health Initiative study, cold plunge maximums (6 minutes only), and why 99% of doctors never see pharmaceutical money despite conspiracy theories.